The ICGA Data Visualization Platform

 • Conflict of interest disclosures

-Downloadable Data (Conditional)
+Processed Data Access (Conditional)

 Such requests must demonstrate:

-• Strong scientific need beyond portal-based analysis
+• A scientific need that cannot be met through portal-based analysis

-• Raw sequencing data (e.g., BAM, FASTQ)
+• Raw sequencing data (BAM, FASTQ)

 • Raw proteomics data